Azure/deployment-environments/documentation/terraform-private-preview/README.md

+# Onboarding

+To join the Terraform private preview, please submit a support request in the Azure portal on "Azure Deployment Environments".
+Be sure to include these in the support request:
+ - the Dev Center name
+ - the subscription the Dev Center is in
+ - the region the dev center is in

+We will whitelist Terraform environments in your subscription.

 # How to Configure Terraform Environment Definitions

 Creating environment definitions for Terraform is similar to our current ARM definitions.
 There are a few Terraform-specific things to worry about though.